imomou/ohsam/README.md

 * Upload PGP private Key manually to PgpPrivateStore Parameter store.
 * Upload SSH private Key manually to SshPrivateStore Parameter store.

+### Integration

+The App/Service itself can simply read the environment variables and be able to know where secrets located, with appropriate permissions set as part of the template